While working on an layout in InDesign, you can:

 Saving the layout outside of Studio Server

 Step 1.
-Choose File > Save As... .
+From the menu, choose File > Save As... .

 The Save As dialog box appears.